-Date of Inspection: The Subject Property is commercial cum retail development, comprising 1 operational building which was physically inspected on 22 nd April 2024.
+Date of Inspection: The Subject Property comprising of Tower 2 which was physically inspected on 22 nd April 2024.
 Inspection Details: The inspection comprised of visual inspection of: a.
 Operational building b.
 Visits to their key utility areas such as LT electric room, DG Room, Pump room, HVAC installations, power back up, STP, etc, and